 Captain Christopher Ankeny

-In 1984, the Gang Diversion Unit was formed to combat the growing gang activity and their involvement in drug sales, a problem then primarily on the west side of Las Vegas.
+In 1984, the Gang Diversion Unit was formed to combat the growing gang activity and their involvement in drug sales.
 The unit was instrumental in identifying the makeup and characteristics of the various gangs and used that information to educate other officers.
-The Gang Diversion Unit is now known as the Gang Crimes Bureau and is part of the LVMPD's Special Operations Division.
-Capt.
-Kirk Primas commands the Gang Crimes Bureau.
+The Gang Diversion Unit is now known as the Gang Crimes Bureau and is part of the LVMPD's Investigative Services Division.

 The Gang Crimes Bureau is currently responsible for the monitoring, analysis, and dissemination of gang related incidents, gang intelligence, and gang related crimes.

 - Serve as a liaison to the community and to other law enforcement agencies;

 - Assist other units, detectives, and outside agencies with gang related cases;

 - Direct gang members or gang affiliates to diversion programs;